joknarf/redo/README.md

 # redo
-bash interactive history menu
+bash/zsh interactive history menu
-replacement for bash `Ctl-R` and `Esc+/` to search in history and re-execute/re-edit commands.
+replacement for bash/zsh `Ctl-R` and `Esc+/` to search in history and re-execute/re-edit commands.

 ## usage